sag-tgo/vscode-apama-extensions/README.md

 ## Features

+* Enables features for correct versions of Apama.
-* Supports EPL language from Apama 10.5.3 +
+* Supports EPL language from Apama 10.5.3+
 * Support for debugging and launching pure EPL in a correlator.
-* Supports apama_project
+* Supports apama_project.
 * Gives diagnostics from Apama v10.5.3+

 ![example code](images/mainpage.PNG)